Mouse Lags, Freezes, Stutters in Windows 10 [Fixed]

 6) Press Tab until you highlight Disable.
 Press Enter.

-7) You will be back to the Network Connection window, with your Ethernet icon highlighted.
+7) Now you’ll be back at the Network Connection window, with your Ethernet icon highlighted.
 Press Enter to enable your network connection.

-Realtek audio card might interfering your mouse, and thus with the lagging problem.
-To fix it:
+Realtek audio card might interfering your mouse, which can cause the lagging problem.
+Here’s how you can fix it: